RU09342/lab-2-blinking-leds-nickgorab/Simple Blink/README.md

 The code contained in these folders blinks the red LEDs of the provided boards with a 50% duty cycle.

 ## Dependancies
 The simpleblink.c code depends on two separate files.
-The first file is the generic MSP430  header, and a config file which assigns the correct pins for each board.
-For more information about these files, visit their respective README files.
+The first file is the generic MSP430  header (`msp430.h`), and a config file (`config.h`) which assigns the correct pins for each board.
+For more information about these, visit their respective `README.h` files.

 ## Code Architecture
 This proram is simple, so the code is very straight forward.
 To begin, the dependencies are included in the file, using